mkpartners/cremedelacrm-www/content/post/lets-build-developing-apps-and-components-on-the-salesforce-platforms.md

 You can add all three episodes to your calendars right now if you want to tune in live [Episode 1, Episode 2, Episode 3] and, if you can’t make it, they’ll be available after the stream on our YouTube channel (so be sure to subscribe)!

-Feel free to toss your own ideas in the comments below if there’s something specific you’d like to see built out and, if you or your org need a little more assistance making your vision a reality, drop us a line!
-We’re always happy to help.

 Until then, keep working hard, smart, and happy.
 We’ll see you in the cloud.